rhein-main-swingtime/frontend-hugo/content/en/get-involved/index.md

 * description text (please: rather compact if possible!)
 * links, Facebook-events, fees, prices ...

+Please **don't send pictures**!
+At the moment we have no use for these.
+That may be available in a future version of the page ;]

 ## This site is missing content!
 Yes, that's most probably correct!
 Would you like to contribute some text, do graphics or videos?
 Record a podcasts?
 Just get in contact.
 We're super happy about new content and/or ideas!